Documentation Revision Date: 2023-06-19

 - Data Access

-This dataset includes Level 1B (L1B) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
-The spectral data were collected as part of the Western Diversity Time Series (WDTS, formerly HyspIRI) program during nine flights aboard a NASA ER-2 aircraft over selected areas of California, U.S., from 2020-09-17 to 2020-10-15.
+This dataset includes Level 1B (L1B) and Level 2 (L2) data products from the MODIS/ASTER Airborne Simulator (MASTER) instrument.
+The spectral data were collected as part of the Western Diversity Time Series (WDTS, formerly HyspIRI) program during nine flights aboard a NASA ER-2 aircraft over selected areas of California, U.S, from 2020-09-17 to 2020-10-15.
 The WDTS program will observe California's ecosystems and provide critical information on natural disasters such as volcanoes, wildfires, and drought.
 MASTER products can identify vegetation type and health and provide a benchmark for the state of the ecosystems against which future changes can be assessed.
-Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 50-meter resolution, and the L1B file format is HDF-4.
+Data products include L1B georeferenced multispectral imagery of calibrated radiance in 50 bands covering wavelengths of 0.460 to 12.879 micrometers at approximately 50-meter resolution.
+Derived L2 data products are emissivity in 5 bands in thermal infrared range (8.58 to 12.13 micrometers) and land surface temperature.
+The L1B file format is HDF-4, and L2 products are provided in ENVI and KMZ formats.
 In addition, the dataset includes the flight path, spectral band information, instrument configuration, ancillary notes, and summary information for each deployment, and browse images derived from each L1B data file.

 The MASTER instrument is a modified Daedalus Wildfire scanning spectrometer that flies on a variety of multi-altitude research aircraft and provides spectral information similar to that provided by the Moderate Resolution Imaging Spectroradiometer (MODIS) and the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), which are aboard two NASA Earth Observing System satellites: Terra and Aqua.
 The primary goal of this airborne campaign was to demonstrate important science and applications research that is uniquely enabled the full suite of MASTER thermal infrared bands as well as the contiguous spectroscopic measurements of the AVIRIS (also flown in similar campaigns), or combinations of measurements from both instruments.